laanp/Icarus_Mods_Separated/laanp-BuildersDream_Readme.md

   - "Pete's Lava Cave Lord" module - When placed in aux. slot of suit, increases (+1) aux. slots in envirosuit, & makes player immune to damage from lava, fire, poison & cave pneumonia!
   - "Pete's Mover" module - When placed in aux. slot of suit, increases (+1) aux. slots in envirosuit, & increases base move & sprint speed by 50%
   - "Pete's Envirosuit Auxiliary Slot" module - When placed in aux. slot of suit, increases (+2) aux. slots in envirosuit
-  - "Pete's Free Craft Module" - When placed in aux. slot of suit, makes everything craftable for free!
-  - simply remove the module from suit auxilliary slot, to completely turn off any effects.
+  - simply remove the module from suit auxilliary slot, to completely turn off associated effects.

 - Adds the following new craftable item at the carpentry benches that add the following building parts:
   - "Pete's Roofline Accents" - Allows building the following add-on pieces: